-- Windows: 10 and 11 on 64-bit platforms - MacOS Big Sur (version 11) and higher - CPUs newer than 2011 (Intel Sandy Bridge (Core i3, i5 and i7 or newer) - OpenGL 2.0 graphics driver - Local storage for the recording of proctored examinations (if applicable to the programme of study) (75MB per hour) - Web camera & microphone (internal or external) - A broadband internet connection capable of streaming video and a minimum of 0.15Mbps upload speed. - Minimum device requirements are subject to change and older operating systems may become obsolete over time.
+- Windows: 10 and 11 on 64-bit platforms - MacOS Big Sur (version 11) and higher - CPUs newer than 2011 (Intel Sandy Bridge (Core i3, i5 and i7 or newer)) - OpenGL 2.0 graphics driver - Local storage for the recording of proctored examinations (75MB per hour) - Web camera and microphone (internal or external) - A broadband internet connection capable of streaming live video. - Minimum device requirements are subject to change and older operating systems may become obsolete over time.